jprknight/Office365FiddlerExtension/README.md

 ## How To Use The Extension

-1. Reproduce an issue / behaviour: Use Fiddler Classic, FiddlerCap, or FiddlerAnywhere to collect a trace (decrypt traffic) on the computer where the issue is seen.
-Save the result as a SAZ file, and transfer to your own computer.
+1. Reproduce an issue / behaviour from the computer where it is seen:
+* Use Fiddler Classic, FiddlerCap, or FiddlerAnywhere to collect a trace with <a href="https://docs.telerik.com/fiddler/configure-fiddler/tasks/decrypthttps" target="_blank">decrypt HTTPS traffic</a> enabled.
+* Use F12 Developer tools and save a HAR file from a browser session.
+* Use Network Log Export <a href="edge://net-export/" target="_blank">edge://net-export/</a>.
+Note, with this option you'll need the <a href="https://github.com/ericlaw1979/FiddlerImportNetlog/releases/latest" target="_blank">Fiddler Import Netlog</a> plugin, to have the "NetLog JSON" import option in Fiddler.

-2. Review the result (SAZ) file: On your own computer install Fiddler Classic, install the extension, and open the SAZ file, HTTP archive, or Json browser net trace.
+3. Review the result: On your own computer install Fiddler Classic, install the extension and...
+* Open / double click the SAZ file, loaded sessions are automatically analysed.
+* Import the HTTP archive.
+Click The Office 365 menu item, click 'Analyse All Sessions'.
+* Import the JSON browser net trace.
+Click The Office 365 menu item, click 'Analyse All Sessions'.

 ## Deployment Script